 Tip: To see how to set up abandoned cart emails for Shopify and WooCommerce with MailerLite, click below.

 Mobile use is growing and growing!
-Already two years ago mobile opens accounted for 46% of all email opens (Litmus, 2018).
+Mobile opens now account for 61% of all email opens (MarTech Series, 2021).

 To make sure your emails display correctly and can be easily read on mobile devices, it’s important to make your emails responsive.
 In the article below we’ve collected our best practices for responsive email design.

 When Litmus Email Analytics tracked 870 million email opens worldwide in August 2020, they found that 35% of all people use Apple iPhone as their email client.
 This number was followed by Gmail (27%), Apple Mail (11%) and Outlook (10%).